Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Day 11 AGRA

 Start your day with a sunrise visit to the incomparable TAJ MAHAL, an extravagant marble monument to love.
 Moghul Emperor Shah Jahan built it as a memorial to his beloved wife, who died during childbirth.
-Later, travel by TONGA (horse-drawn carriage) to AGRA FORT, a UNESCO World Heritage Site, built by the Moghul Emperor Akbar.
+Later, travel to AGRA FORT, a UNESCO World Heritage Site, built by the Moghul Emperor Akbar.
 This impressive fortress of red sandstone conceals the imperial city of the Moghul rulers and its many palaces.

 Day 12 AGRA–FATEHPUR SIKRI–RANTHAMBORE NATIONAL PARK